ioccc-src/winner/1996/jonth/README.md

 	./jonth host1:0 host2:0

-## Judges' comments
+## Judges' comments:

 For extra credit, figure out how you can cheat by taking over a square already occupied by an opponent.

-## Author's comments
+## Author's comments:

 This is multi-user tic-tac-toe for X Windows.
 You may give one or two X displays as arguments to this game.

-Known bugs:
+### Known bugs:

 Sometimes on Solaris X gets confused and this program core dumps,
 solution: give two display arguments (prog host:0 host:0)